Where Montréal Began

 Have you been to the Museum Shop?

-Located on the second floor of the Mariners’ House – National Bank Building, the Museum Shop is where you’ll find Native art, decorative accessories, original jewellery, books and games to fascinate children, attractive books on history and archaeology!
+Located on the second floor of the Mariners’ House – National Bank Building, the Museum Shop is where you’ll find First Nations art, decorative accessories, original jewellery, books and games to fascinate children, attractive books on history and archaeology!